 Following the annual appraisal and performance development review (APDR) round, your establishment will consider all staff and identify any potential cases for a Personal Promotion.
 Following this, your line manager may discuss the submission of a nomination with you.
 In exceptional circumstances a nomination may be accepted outside of the normal timetable.

 To gain Personal Promotion you and your line manager will need to demonstrate clearly that your case meets the criteria listed in appendix A6.1.
 These cover:

 - Performance and achievements to date

-If you consider that you meet the criteria for Personal Promotion, you should first seek the support of your line manager in the development of a nomination.
-If they are not supportive, you should seek to discuss prospects with your co-signatory or another more senior member of line management.
+If you consider that you meet the criteria for Personal Promotion, you should discuss this with your line manager.
+If they are not supportive, you should seek the advice of your co-signatory or another more senior member of line management regarding a self-nomination.

 Nominations for Personal Promotion are welcomed from all staff irrespective of one or more of the 'protected characteristics' under the Equality Act 2010, namely: race, religion or belief, age, sexual orientation, disability, sex, pregnancy or maternity, marriage or civil partnership, or gender reassignment.

 All individuals involved in the assessment process must act fairly and not discriminate unlawfully on the grounds of any of the above 'protected characteristics' or due to part-time working, fixed-term contract or trade union activities.